Alcohol abuse is a common feature of the college “party culture,” as we can see in movies, on TV, and in the news with regularity.

 - Lowered immune system

-Alcoholism is a serious addiction that creates a range of legal, financial, professional, and family problems for the individuals who develop this dependency.
+Alcoholism is a serious addiction that creates a range of legal, financial, professional, and family problems for individuals who develop this dependency.
 Seeing as the human brain is not fully developed until a person is in his or her mid- to late-twenties, alcohol abuse can have extremely damaging effects that may hinder a college student’s brain from reaching full development.
 As a result, the longer a college student’s alcohol abuse problem goes unaddressed, the harder it will be for him or her to beat alcoholism later on in life.

 Alcohol-related injuries that lead to death